 How to Fix Base System Device Driver issue in Device Manager

-Base System Device with a yellow mark in Device Manager may occur after installing or reinstalling Windows.
-It is usually listed under “Other devices”.
-The device can be graphics card, card reader, etc. To resolve the problem, you just need to update the device driver.
+If you see Base System Device with a yellow mark in Device Manager, usually under “Other devices”, it’s not something you need to worry about.
+The device can be graphics card, card reader, or some other devices.
+To resolve the problem, you just need to update the device driver.

 Follow these steps:

 1) In Device Manager, right-click the device and click Update Driver Software….

 2) Click Search automatically for updated driver software.
 Then Windows will search and find the driver for you.

 Note that Windows may fail to find the driver for your device.
 If the problem is not resolved, try another way.